markNZed/processism-react-three/storyboard.md

 # 2. Section: Relations and Processes
 ## 2.1.
 Objective
-Understanding emerges not from isolated entities but from the interactions and relations between them.
-In this section, we’ll explore how everything is connected through dynamic processes and the associated events.
+Reality emerges not from isolated entities but from the interactions and relations.
+In this section, we’ll explore how everything interacts through dynamic processes and the associated events.

 ## 2.2.
 Scene: Entity
 ### 2.2.1.
 Objective